 - Loss of consciousness/coma

-Treatment of Hypothermia in Dogs
+Treating Hypothermia in Dogs

 Suppose you're wondering how to treat a dog with mild hypothermia.
 In that case, you'll need to be aware that the situation can quickly become life-threatening, so you'll want to seek immediate veterinary hospital care.
-Use a rectal thermometer to determine if there has been a significant drop in core temperature that can impact essential organs.

 -

-- Wrap your pet in a blanket
+- Heated Bedding: Wrap your dog in blankets warmed in a clothes dryer.

 Tips to Keep Your Dog Warm in Cold Temperatures

-- Overcast Days: You might notice that on cloudy days the temperature feels colder. .
+You might notice that on cloudy days the temperature feels colder. .
 Cloud cover impedes the ability of the dog to absorb the warming rays.

-- Dampness/Excessive Moisture: Snow, freezing rain, sleet, fog, and more create dampness that can quickly sink into your dog's bones and make the pooch feel miserable.
+Snow, freezing rain, sleet, fog, and more create dampness that can quickly sink into your dog's bones and make the pooch feel miserable.
 Even if the outdoor temperature is not that chilly, the moisture in the air that settles into the dog's fur starts to cause the animal's core temperature to spiral down.

-Frequently Asked Questions
+Frequently Asked Question

 What is canine hypothermia?